 Originally published on www.elearningindustry.com

-Everyone loves free content, but developing content is extremely time-consuming.
-There is a way to boost your conversion rates with a single downloadable eBook.
 In this article, I’ll share tips to maximize results with an effective content marketing strategy that hinges on one eBook.

-Content marketing is an essential part of any tech companies’ marketing plan.
+It’s an essential part of any tech companies’ marketing plan.
 If you produce good content, there’s no better way for qualified buyers to find you through Google searches.

 However, it can be expensive and time consuming to develop good content, especially if you do it in an ad-hoc manner.
 I have worked with more than one company who have hundreds of pieces of content, but only a few are downloaded regularly.
 It tends to be that those few are the ones they put a lot of effort in producing.